 8ft 6in Wide, 10ft Wide & 11ft – 12ft Wide Decks

-92″ to 102″ or what we refer to as standard deck are the base model pricing for our trailers.
-10ft Wide Trailers run approx. $800+ to upgrade and will come with custom 10ft wide axles and the ability to have any deck width from 9ft to 10ft wide.
+92″ to 102″ or what we refer to as standard deck is the base model pricing for our trailers.
+10ft Wide Trailers run approx. $1800+ to upgrade and will come with custom 10ft wide axles and the ability to have any deck width from 9ft to 10ft wide.
 To upgrade to a much wider deck, You can opt to choose our oversized decks of any full inch increment from 11ft to 12ft in width.
 These oversized trailers will still have 10ft wide axles but the deck will extend past the axles and “wrap-a-round” them so when you build the wall framing will cover the wheel wells will a sleeker more home like outside appearance.
 We do allow enough clearance to still be able to change the tires in the case of a flat or blow-out.

 No permit is needed for any trailer 102″ (8ft 6in) wide and under.
 When a trailer exceeds 102″ wide you will need a wide load permit from each state the trailer travels through.
-When a trailer is 103″ wide to 10ft wide, the permit process is pretty simple and consist of filling out a permit with the measurements of the tiny house and tow vehicle and the travel route.
+When a trailer is 103″ wide to 10ft wide, the permit process is pretty simple and consists of filling out a permit with the measurements of the tiny house and tow vehicle and the travel route.
 Then faxing or emailing the permit application to each applicable state department of transportation. when the trailer is 10ft 1in to 11ft 11in there may be some extra restrictions based on the state you are traveling through, this may vary from time allowed to travel and cost of Permit.
 When the trailer is 12ft in width and wider it will require pilot cars in the front and back of the tiny house at a rate of $1.50 per mile per pilot vehicle.